ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:8b40a3f09f
 ## Exercise 2a

-The ratio of the areas of a circle and the square inscribing it is `pi/4`.
+The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
 - Using the math library, calculate and print the value of pi/4.